sahan-nirodha/ITBNM-2211-0129/README.md

-"# This is a My Java Mini Project"
+# This is a My Java Mini Project

 It is a supermarket system, in this system having a lotof functions.